askomics/flaskomics/docs/manage.md

 ## Forms / Templates

 A list of **public** forms and templates is available.
 Administator can unpublish them if need be.

+# Anonymous query

+Starting from release 4.5, the *Anonymous query mode* is available through a configuration option.
+This option allows anonymous users to create full queries (not only previews), and access the results/sparql console associated.

+To avoid overloading the server, anonymous queries are regularly deleted.
+(Every hour for failed queries, and every X days for successful jobs, as defined by the *anonymous_query_cleanup* variable (default 60)).

+!!! warning
+    Anonymous users cannot create forms/templates, but admin can from the admin panel.
+    Do keep in mind that anonymous jobs will be deleted at some point.

+!!! warning
+    If you disable the *anonymous_query*, the job cleaner will not run.
+You will need to delete the jobs manually from the admin panel.